-The Travel Auction Synopsis :
+The Travel Auction Book Synopsis

 A fun read is what all book lovers need sometimes after all the serious stories we stretch our minds with, and when you can find humour and escapism in a package brimming with heart, all the better.
 The Travel Auction by Mark Green is all that and more.

-Without giving too much away, there’s something special about Kate – you know that much from the synopsis… It is that difference which gives this story the necessary grit and substance.
+Without giving too much away, there’s something special about Kate – you know that much from the synopsis.
+It is that difference which gives this story the necessary grit and substance.
 And it is the manner in which Jonathan and Kate respond to that difference (sometimes refreshingly non-PC) which makes them such realistic and endearing characters.

-The story telling framework is simple but very effective.
-The first person narrative viewpoint alternates between the two characters in an interview style format with the speaker marked at each exchange.
+The storytelling framework is simple but very effective.
+The first-person narrative viewpoint alternates between the two characters in an interview-style format with the speaker marked at each exchange.
 Although slightly confusing on a couple of occasions, in general the dual viewpoints allow ample scope for colourful evocation of time, place and mood.
 I would really love to say more, but cannot without giving the story away… you’ll just have to read it yourself.

-Hard to put down, The Travel Auction is a satisfying way to spend a lazy Sunday afternoon, and one of the rare rom-com type novels I’ve come across that genuinely holds entertainment value for a male audience also.
+Hard to put down, The Travel Auction is a satisfying way to spend a lazy Sunday afternoon, and one of the rare rom-com-type novels I’ve come across that genuinely holds entertainment value for a male audience also.

-The Travel Auction by Mark Green is more than ‘romance in the real world’ and laugh out loud moments – it is about the importance of choices we make and the value of trust; it is about the personal growth (the metaphorical journey) that can be achieved when we take a chance and leave our baggage (our misconceptions) at the door.
+The Travel Auction by Mark Green is more than ‘romance in the real world and laugh-out-loud moments – it is about the importance of choices we make and the value of trust; it is about the personal growth (the metaphorical journey) that can be achieved when we take a chance and leave our baggage (our misconceptions) at the door.

-BOOK RATING: The Story 4.5 / 5 ; The Writing 3.5 / 5
+BOOK RATING: The Story 4.5 / 5 ; The Writing 3.5 / 5 – Overall 4 / 5